 INTERNATIONAL JOURNAL OF ARTS MANAGEMENT

-IJAM is a non-profit project, published by HEC Montréal’s Carmelle and Rémi Marcoux Chair in Arts Management.
+IJAM is a non-profit project, published by HEC Montréal’s Carmelle and Rémi Marcoux Chair in Arts Management in partnership with SDA Bocconi, Arts and Culture Knowledge Centre.
 HEC Montréal is the oldest business school in Canada, and is affiliated with the Université de Montréal.
+SDA Bocconi is one of the leading business school in Europe and is affiliated with Bocconi University in Milan, Italy.

 If you would like information not found on this site, please e-mail us directly and we will respond as soon as possible.